tensorflow/docs/site/en/api_docs/python/tf/data/Iterator.md

 A nested structure of Python `type` objects corresponding to each component of an element of this dataset.

 <h3 id="output_shapes"><code>output_shapes</code></h3>

-Returns the shape of each component of an element of this iterator.
+Returns the shape of each component of an element of this iterator. (deprecated)

+Warning: THIS FUNCTION IS DEPRECATED.
+It will be removed in a future version.
+Instructions for updating:
+Use <a href="../../tf/data/get_output_shapes"><code>tf.compat.v1.data.get_output_shapes(iterator)</code></a>.

 #### Returns:

 A nested structure of <a href="../../tf/TensorShape"><code>tf.TensorShape</code></a> objects corresponding to each component of an element of this dataset.

 <h3 id="output_types"><code>output_types</code></h3>

-Returns the type of each component of an element of this iterator.
+Returns the type of each component of an element of this iterator. (deprecated)

+Warning: THIS FUNCTION IS DEPRECATED.
+It will be removed in a future version.
+Instructions for updating:
+Use <a href="../../tf/data/get_output_types"><code>tf.compat.v1.data.get_output_types(iterator)</code></a>.

 #### Returns:

 A nested structure of <a href="../../tf/dtypes/DType"><code>tf.DType</code></a> objects corresponding to each component of an element of this dataset.